sarah-cic-uk/Code-the-Future/week-1/Meet_the_tutors.md

 ### Andy

 Hey!
 I joined the CIC as an Associate Developer in April 2022 after graduating.
 I studied Mechanical Engineering at the University of Birmingham where I was introduced to coding in the form MATLAB and a short Introduction to Computing module focussing on C. I realised I had more interest in working on software than I did mechanical design.
 This  lead me to apply for the Associate Developer Role in the CIC.
 Since I joined I have had abundant opportunities to learn and have particularly enjoyed exploring Vue.js and Node.js to make a variety of full-stack web applications.

+### Dana

+Joined IBM as an Associate Technical Specialist last October .
+Passionate about DevOps, VR, AR and medicine.
+Grounded human , hoping that “beam me up Scotty” will happen during my lifetime :smile:.
+Working background prior to IBM was in healthcare setting, currently happy with 1 and 0.

 ### Henry